spiral/docs/orm/basics.md

 ```

 ## Inheritance and Abstract Records
-Since Spiral ORM uses static analysis there is not limitation on how you would like to create your models, as result you can declare abstract Record with schema, validations and etc and later extend this class in your application.
+Since Spiral ORM uses static analysis, there is not limitation on how you would like to create your models, as result you can declare abstract Record with schema, validations and etc and later extend this class in your application.
 Such technique can be very useful while writing models.

 > While extending, ORM will merge schemas and other properties of Record and it's parent.